 2. Execute with Sonnet

 Writing functions, tests, refactoring — doesn't need the same level of reasoning.
-Sonnet 4.6 delivers comparable intelligence at lower cost and higher speed.
+Today's sonnet is Sonnet 5: intelligence close to Opus 4.8 at lower cost and higher speed.

 /model sonnet